 In these circumstances, the reporting processes detailed in section 2.2 must be followed except the report from the staff member will be made to the Executive Director, not the Principal.
-Completing the written report in the form of a Record of Concern in the SPCMS will facilitate this requirement.
+Completing the written report in the form of a Record of Concern in the Engage - SP ROC reporting pathway will facilitate this requirement.
 In addition, in these circumstances, organisational conduct processes will be commenced once confirmed as appropriate by the Queensland Police Service.
 This is to ensure that any action taken by Catholic Education Services does not compromise any potential criminal investigation.